tonetheman/tonetheman.github.io/content/resume.md

 ### Buckman labs
 - Programmer Analyst

+This is a great Memphis based chemical company.

 #### highlights

-Worked on conversion of existing VB6 program to VB.Net conversion.
-Participated in conversion from Lawson to ADP for Human Resources.
-Implemented global data warehouse for sales data using XML, Java and PL/SQL, Implemented reporting tables and tuned queries for reporting tools like Excel and Crystal Reports, Constructed and taught formal Java class to peers, Developed underlying architecture for global Extranet presence, Involved in evaluation of third party products including: portal software, content management, and document management.
-Developing and Publishing online reporting system for Baan using ASP, NetDynamics (Server-side Java), Oracle PL/SQL and Baan Scripting Language.
-Working with Visual C++ and VB to create barcoding applications for products.
-Designing and developing Midas sales reporting system in Java and Visual Basic.
+- Worked on conversion of existing VB6 program to VB.Net conversion.
+- Participated in conversion from Lawson to ADP for Human Resources.
+- Implemented global data warehouse for sales data using XML, Java and PL/SQL,
+- Implemented reporting tables and tuned queries for reporting tools like Excel and Crystal Reports,
+- Constructed and taught formal Java class to peers,
+- Developed underlying architecture for global Extranet presence,
+- Involved in evaluation of third party products including: portal software, content management, and document management.
+- Developing and Publishing online reporting system for Baan using ASP, NetDynamics (Server-side Java), Oracle PL/SQL and Baan Scripting Language.
+- Working with Visual C++ and VB to create barcoding applications for products.
+- Designing and developing Midas sales reporting system in Java and Visual Basic.

 ### the firm